ProvableHQ/welcome/documentation/aleo/01_installation.md

 This will generate the executable `~/.cargo/bin/snarkvm`.

-Now to use the SnarkVM CLI, in your terminal, run:
+Now to use the snarkVM CLI, in your terminal, run:
 ```bash
 snarkvm
 ```